 Prescription and over-the-counter medications can cause serious and irreversible injuries to a trusting public when they are improperly designed or manufactured.
 Consumers should be able to trust that the medications they take will not cause further illnesses or injuries.
 Unfortunately, in the quest to cut corners and maximize profits, many pharmaceutical companies put bad drugs on the market.

 Victims have the legal right to compensation for injuries caused by dangerous drugs.
 Also, it is important to hold manufacturers accountable for their negligence so that other innocent victims are not harmed by such drugs.
-The experienced attorneys at the Dolman Law Group are highly skilled at litigating pharmaceutical cases.
+The experienced Florida Drug Injury Attorneys at the Dolman Law Group are highly skilled at litigating pharmaceutical cases.
 You can trust our skill and experience to secure the compensation to which Florida law entitles you.

 When Is a Manufacturer Legally Responsible for Putting Bad Drugs on the Market?

 To impose legal responsibility (“liability”) on a pharmaceutical manufacturer, an injury victim must present a legal basis for liability.
 These include: